-Survival Tips For Baby’s First Weeks
+Survival Tips for Baby’s First Weeks

 Take sleep deprivation, and then add raging hormones, postpregnancy episiotomy pain and a new (complicated, crying) family member.
 How the heck are you going to get through baby’s first weeks?
+Hear how other new moms handled the newborn period.

 “It’s okay to cry.
 You’re going to be emotional; most moms are.” — Kristin B.